photo: Manu Theobald

 and organizations or festivals such as:

 Their music has also been performed by Ensemble Recherche, Ensemble Nikel, Collegium Novum Zürich, ensemble mosaik, Ensemble Dal Niente, the Talea Ensemble, and wasteLAnd; and programmed on the Wien Modern, Klangspuren, Darmstadt, Huddersfield, Maerzmusik, Eclat, Ultraschall, TRANSIT, Kalv, PGNM Bremen, and LUL Winter Composer festivals.
-Their work can be heard on the Kairos and Huddersfield Contemporary Records labels.
+Their work can be heard on the labels Another Timbre, Kairos, and Huddersfield Contemporary Records.

 McCormack is the recipient of the Ernst von Siemens Music Foundation Composers’ Prize (2018).
 They won the Impuls International Composition Competition (2019) which resulted in a new work for Vienna’s Klangforum Wien.
 They were also awarded the George Arthur Knight Prize (2014) for their piece you actually are evaporating, as well as the John Green Fellowship (2017) for their “demonstrated talent and promise as a composer,” both from Harvard University.